c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 ```
 #### Basic Usage
 ##### Hotkeys
-AwesomeWM comes with a built-in hotkeys popup that can be accessed with `Super + s`.
+AwesomeWM comes with a built-in hotkeys popup that can be accessed with 'Super+s'.
 This
 will display all the available shortcuts in the current setup.
 ![Hotkeys](-)
 ##### Weather Widget Configuration